Certifications / Microsoft

 Email is one of the most popular ways of doing business.
 In the modern office, nearly all communication flows through email.
 Everything feeds into it — Slack, JIRA, account notifications — everything.
 That's why email servers are an easy target for hackers.

 Attackers use common methods to discover vulnerabilities on your email server.
 You definitely need to protect against those.
-However, protecting your server also is about educating your end users and using the latest tech to protect what you have on hand.
+However, protecting your server is also about educating your end users and using the latest tech to protect what you have on hand.
 We've listed some of the biggest threats to your server that are worth monitoring — for the sake of your organization.

 In most cases, the weakest link is the log-in page.
 More accurately, it's the credentials entered into the login page.
 Good authentication protocols and practices truly are your first defense against attackers.